SimonGutierrez/My-Market-Manager/README.md

 Search for stock by specifying its unique ticker, then indicate the amount of shares you would like to buy.

-|     Profile the Transactions
+|     Portfolio the Transactions
 | ------------------------- |
 | ![Output sample](public/profile-transactions.gif)|

-After buying, the bought stock will appear in your transactions and your profile.
+After buying, the bought stock will appear in your portfolio and your transactions.
+Your stocks opening price will indicate how well your stock is doing.

 ### Setting Up Dev Environment: